 A tort is defined as a civil wrong, other than a breach of contract, for which a court provides a remedy in the form of damages, usually money.
 A tort action is not a criminal proceeding.
 In a tort action, one party (the plaintiff) sues another party (the defendant), alleging that the defendant owed a duty to the plaintiff, the defendant violated that duty and the plaintiff suffered a loss as a result of that breach of duty.
-Tort actions may involve a lawsuit to recover for injuries in a car accident, to recover against a doctor or lawyer for injuries caused by the negligence of the doctor or lawyer (malpractice), or to recover against the manufacturer or seller of a product for injuries caused by the product (products liability).
+Tort actions may involve a lawsuit to recover for injuries in a car accident, to recover against a doctor or lawyer for injuries caused by negligence (malpractice), or to recover against the manufacturer or seller of a product for injuries caused by the product (products liability).